niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

    If you are having trouble here with Jenkins being stuck on `active(start)` for a long period of time.
 Please skip the end of the guide for further instructions (section: Steps to follow if you are having trouble running Jenkins)

 4. After installing and running Jenkins, the post-installation setup wizard begins.
-This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create the first administrator user through which you can continue accessing Jenkins.
+This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create a user through which you can continue accessing Jenkins.

-   When you first access a new Jenkins instance, you are asked to unlock it using an automatically generated password.

 5. Browse to `<JENKINS_INSTANCE_EXTERNAL_IP>:8080` and wait until the Unlock Jenkins page appears

-6. Back in the Linux session currently open, paste the following command to get the automatically generated password.
+6. Back in the Linux session currently open, paste the following command to get the automatically generated password needed to access Jenkins for the first time.
 Copy this password and save it somewhere (you will need this whenever you access the Jenkins UI).
    ```
    sudo cat /var/lib/jenkins/secrets/initialAdminPassword
    ```